mohammaddaryaie/Instagram_crawler/README.md

 4- You can run the code.

 Functions:
-Login: In this function you should enter username and password, next call it to login by your account in instagram.
+Login: In this function you should enter your username and password, next, call it to login by your account in Instagram.

-FindMyFollower: This Function extract all your followers and return them as a list.
+FindMyFollower: This Function extracts all your followers and returns them as a list.

-FindMyFollowing: This Function extract all your following list and return them as a list.
+FindMyFollowing: This Function extracts all your following list and returns them as a list.

-UpdateMyFollowersFile:
+UpdateMyFollowersFile: This function use the FindMyFollower function and write it in the followers.txt.
+Besides, it compares current followers list with previous one, then finds someones who unfollow you.
+Next,it writes them in the followers_unfollow.txt.

-UpdateMyFollowingsFile:
+UpdateMyFollowingsFile: Here, the following.txt file is created and every time you call it, updates it.
+In this file, you can find your following list.

 FetchSourcePagePostsLikers: